BananaAccounting/QtPurchasingExample/README.md

 	QInAppProduct *product = myStore->registeredProduct(QStringLiteral("unlockable_product"));

-Then check that the product is in fact registered.
+Then check that the product is in fact registered

 	// Should not get here if product is not registered Q_ASSERT(product != 0);

-And proceed with the purchase.
+And proceed with the purchase

 	product->purchase();

-Once the purchase is concluded (approved or failed) a **transactionReady(QInAppTransaction*****)**.
+Once the purchase is concluded (approved or failed) a **transactionReady(QInAppTransaction*****)**

 ## Handling Transactions

 Transactions occur when the signal **transactionReady(QInAppTransaction*****)** is emitted.
 In this slot we will need to handle a correct purchase or a failed purchase.
-It's important to finalize transactions.
+It's importante to finalize transactions.

 	void handleTransactions(QInAppTransaction* transaction)
 	{